A while back, I became infatuated with historical fiction.

 Even outside of historical fiction, write. it. all. down.
 Writers are forgetful things.
 The best we can do is help ourselves out a little.

 How do you research for historical fiction?
-I’d love to hear it!
+Do you write historical fiction?
+I’d love to hear your experience!